2021 FIFA Arab Cup squads

-The 2021 FIFA Arab Cup is an international football tournament held in Qatar from 30 November to 18 December 2021.
-The 16 national teams involved in the tournament are required to register a squad of 23 players, including three goalkeepers, selected from an initial provisional list of 35 players.
-Only players in these squads are eligible to take part in the tournament.
+The 2021 FIFA Arab Cup was an international football tournament held in Qatar from 30 November to 18 December 2021.
+The 16 national teams involved in the tournament were required to register a squad of 23 players, including three goalkeepers, selected from an initial provisional list of 35 players.
+Only players in these squads were eligible to take part in the tournament.

 The position listed for each player is per the official squad list published by FIFA.
 The age listed for each player is on 30 November 2021, the first day of the tournament.
 The numbers of caps and goals listed for each player do not include any matches played after the start of the tournament.
 The club listed is the club for which the player last played a competitive match prior to the tournament.
 The nationality for each club reflects the national association (not the league) to which the club is affiliated.
 A flag is included for coaches who are of a different nationality than their own national team.